Cyberbeni/TypedNotificationCenter/README.md

 - [x] Add license to github
 - [x] Write unit tests
 - [x] Run tests on CI with code coverage
+- [ ] Write performance test for having a bunch of types and observations
+- [ ] Measure performance of array vs hash based separation of notification types (Most likely ObjectIdentifier is the best solution for doing it since it provides a pointer based hash to types and objects - https://github.com/apple/swift/blob/b8722fd7d4fc070d685dee2e1173ce180b4896c6/stdlib/public/core/ObjectIdentifier.swift#L18 )
-- [ ] Translate UIKit/AppKit/etc. notifications into TypedNotifications with error handling (default is print, customizable through public API)
+- [ ] Create a workflow to translate UIKit/AppKit/etc. notifications (with 1 class for example) into TypedNotifications with error handling (default is print, customizable through public API)
 - [ ] Add UI tests for the translated notifications
-- [ ] Write performance test for having a bunch of types and observations
-- [ ] Measure performance of array vs hash based separation of notification types
 - [ ] Make the example usage section more detailed/useful
+- [ ] v1.0
+- [ ] Translate the other notifications and add UI tests for them